How Much Does Bookkeeping Cost for Rental Property and Salon Suite Owners? (And What You Actually Get)

 The level of reporting and insights you want

-For example, someone with one rental property will need something very different from someone managing a growing portfolio.
+For example, someone with one property will need something very different from someone managing a growing portfolio.

 Typical Bookkeeping Options (and What They Cost You)